kinode-dao/kinode-book/src/process-capabilities.md

     pub params: String, // JSON-string
 }
 ```
-The process of ensuring that a capability is not forged is abstracted away by the kernel.
+The kernel abstracts away the process of ensuring that a capability is not forged.
 As a process developer, if a capability comes in on a message or is granted to you by the kernel, you can guarantee that it is legitimate.

 Runtime processes, including the kernel itself, the filesystem, and the HTTP client, use capabilities to ensure that only the processes that should be able to access them can do so.
 For example, the filesystem has read/write capabilities that determine whether you can perform those operations on a drive.